 - Never stop hustling but don’t let the hustle beat you out of the game.

-- Having absolute focus is a must.
+- Having absolute focus is a must if you’re going to learn how to be more organized.
 I’m the queen of procrastination.
 Even as I write this post, I’ve been procrastinating.
 But you’ve got to reign it in.
-You’ve got to cut out the distractions in life and keep your eye on the price.
+You’ve got to cut out the distractions in life and keep your eye on the prize.

 - The biggest distraction?
 Social Media.
 OMG whenever I post on Facebook or Instagram, I’m constantly checking how many likes and comments I get.
 Because what’s the point of posting, if no one’s looking?
 Then I get sidetracked by other posts that people are sharing and going down that rabbit hole.
 But at some point, you have to realize what a TIME WASTER it is to be sidetracked randomly by things that are unnecessary.
 RECOGNIZE your biggest time wasters, then make a plan to cut them down.
 Yes, social media is fun and is even good for business, but I worked on cutting it out and blocking those apps until I absolutely needed it.